powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 | $VoltageRegulatorOn$    |      | True if the converter regulates voltage    |
 | $VoltageSetpoint$       | kV   | The voltage setpoint for regulation        |
 | $ReactivePowerSetpoint$ | MVar | The reactive power setpoint for regulation |

+**Specifications**

+- The terminal used for regulation is the Point of Common Coupling terminal, for both voltage and reactive power control modes.
+- The voltage setpoint (in kV) is required if the voltage regulator is on for the converter.
+- The reactive power setpoint (in MVar) is required if the voltage regulator is off for the converter.
+The setpoint is in passive sign convention: a positive value of $ReactivePowerSetpoint$ means withdrawal from the bus.
+- A set of reactive limits can be associated to a VSC converter.
+All the reactive limits modeling available in the library are described [here](./additional.md#reactive-limits).

+#### DC Equipment containment in main network and subnetworks

+Modeling a DC link involves creating multiple objects in the model such as DC nodes, lines, converters, switches, grounds which relate to each other.
+When creating DC equipment, associations can be made only within the same network, which can be either the main network or the same subnetwork.
+For example, the following associations are rejected by the model:
+- creating a DC line connecting a DC Node A in subnetwork A with DC Node B in subnetwork B
+- creating a DC Ground in subnetwork A connecting a DC Node contained in subnetwork B
+- creating an AC/DC converter in a voltage level in subnetwork A connecting to DC nodes contained in main network
+- setting the Point of Common Coupling of an AC/DC converter in a voltage level in subnetwork A to be a line terminal in subnetwork B
+- etc ...

+For more details about working with subnetworks, see [Working with subnetworks](../grid_features/working_with_subnetworks.md).

 (busbar-section)=
 ## Busbar section